AthenaRaya/AthenaRaya/README.md

 ### I am a recent graduate of spring 2021 with a BS computer science
  As an enthusiast in the front-end development space, I'm currently open to full-time opportunities.
- I love challenges and learning new development tool Some fun facts: I love outdoor activities such as hiking 🥾, swimming 🏊‍♀️, bike riding 🚴🏻‍♀️.
+ I love challenges and learning new development tools

+ Some fun facts: I love outdoor activities such as hiking 🥾, swimming 🏊‍♀️, bike riding 🚴🏻‍♀️.
 I love trying new food 😋 and traveling.
  Dog lover at heart 🐶